i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 ---------------------------

 Current session tag length is 32 bytes.
-Research justification for 32 bytes?
+We have not yet found any justification for that length, but we are continuing to research the archives.

 The session tag ratchet is assumed to generate random, uniformly distributed tags.
 There is no cryptographic reason for a particular session tag length.